JovianHQ/jovian-py/jovian/jovian-jupyter-lab-extension/Publishing-Guide.md

-## Guide To Publish the Extention to npm
+## Guide To Publish the Extension to npm
 ---

 ### Before you begin register for a [npm](https://www.npmjs.com/ "npm") account and enable 2FA, and login through the console: